 Our draft value-based benchmark prices for each third-line regimen are shown in Table 23.
-As above, none of the evaluated drugs are projected to exceed the \$904 million budget impact
+As above, none of the evaluated drugs are projected to exceed the \$904 million budget impact threshold.
+The price range for each third-line regimen based on cost-effectiveness thresholds is

 Therefore, the draft ICER value-based price benchmark for CFZ as a third-line MM treatment, with all the assumptions mentioned previously regarding five-year uptake patterns and net costs, is \$432 to \$974 per vial.
 This price represents a 48%-77% discount from the WAC price.
 The draft ICER value-based price benchmark for third-line ELO is \$178 to \$466 per vial, representing an 80%-93% discount from the per-vial cost.
 The draft ICER value-based price benchmark for third-line IX would be \$74 to \$440 per capsule, or an 85%-97% discount.
 Finally, the draft ICER value-based price benchmark for third-line PAN is \$2,933 to \$3,886 per capsule, which is substantially higher than the list price.
-The price benchmarks for PAN are listed in relation to use of this agent with BOR+DEX vs. BOR+DEX alone, based on the results of our scenario analyses, as this would be the more realistic comparator for pricing considerations.
+The price benchmarks for PAN are listed in relation to use of this agent with BOR+DEX versus BOR+DEX alone, based on the results of our scenario analyses, as this would be the more realistic comparator for pricing considerations.